mmahoney09110/EldenTracker/README.md

 ## Acknowledgments

 - Built for the Elden Ring AI Companion Project
 - Powered by .NET 9 and OpenAI
+- All API keys and sensitive configuration values are excluded for security.
+Please add your own credentials if you run locally.
+- I am aware that this open source code could led to unintended use of by live web service, however, I have an IP rate limit, prepaid API plan, and personally view logs to ensure it cannot be abused.